manishpatel2811/TheroticalContent/Tutorial-01-Spring-Framework.md

 dynamic parameter pass to servlet class, init and context parameters.  [ Dependency Injection ]

 ==============================================================================
-Main asset of IOC = dependency injection , pass from xml file to pojo classes.
+Main asset of IOC = dependency injection [ pass from xml file to pojo classes ].
 ==============================================================================
-Implemented by Runtie polymorphism.
+Implemented by Runtime polymorphism - implementes DI.

 Tomcat comes up with servlet container then they will do the task.